MozillaTN/KiTE/docs/_posts/2017-04-14-call-for-triaging-day.md

 ---
 Hello Everyone!
-Coming Wednesday, 14th April, We will have our weekly Bug triaging day.We Will be triaging the bugs on the latest Firefox browsers.
+Coming Friday, 14th April, We will have our weekly Bug triaging day.We Will be triaging the bugs on the latest Firefox browsers.
 Check out the detailed instructions via this <a href="https://public.etherpad-mozilla.org/p/MozillaIN_QA_Bug_Triage_Day-20170410">etherpad</a>
 It will be a great learning and contributing experience for everyone.
 And hereby invite you to join us.
 Lets work together for a better Firefox!!!
 Participants Kindly RSVP by commenting your name along with your Twitter handle, Telegram handler and FB Profile link.